 When to go to Botswana: Activities

-For ornithologist enthusiasts and admirers of flora, the wet season at the start of the year is conducive to the observation of birds, smaller fish, animals as well as abundant vegetation, watered by the rains.
+For ornithologist enthusiasts and admirers of flora, the wet season at the start of the year is conducive to the observation of birds, smaller fish as well as abundant vegetation, watered by the rains.

-This is an important element for water levels and of course water-based activities including mokoro (canoe) rides, boat trips and guests on houseboat safaris observing wildlife at the river and channel waterfronts.
+Water-based activities include mokoro (canoe) rides, boat trips and houseboat safari trips allowing visitors to observe wildlife from a different perspective at the river and channel waterfronts.

 A year-round birding destination, bird watchers will nevertheless find the migratory birds arriving during the summer months of the “Green Season” (late October to March/April) to be the best time to visit Botswana for both numbers and diversity of species.

 Botswana has a wonderful range of resident species but as the rains arrive, so do migrant birds from Europe, Asia and other parts of Africa.

 Botswana’s bird watching goes from superb to sensational: kingfishers, kites, swallows, bee-eaters, rollers and cuckoos fill the air with extravagant song and colour.

 Everywhere is good for birding – the Kalahari, Savuti, the Okavango Delta, the Chobe River and Linyanti wetlands.
 Even non-birders will get caught up in the excitement during a Botswana Green Season safari.

 Coupled with the fact that Botswana’s dry season coincides with the northern hemisphere’s summer vacation period, Botswana’s major wildlife destinations can get busier, particularly along the Chobe riverfront.

 Visitors should also note that some camps can close for a period during these months.